Cook (profession): United Kingdom

 GCSE in English and Maths could help individuals who are interested in becoming cooks.
 However, it is more valuable if they experienced apprenticeship or training in any culinary institution or courses.

 There are certain colleges from different areas that provide training and development programs.
 Among these are Wales, England, and Northern Ireland.
 Examples of certificate or diploma available are Diploma in Introduction to Professional Cookery, Certificate in General Cookery, and Diploma in Food Production and Cooking.

 Health concerns

 There are various health concerns that arise from working in a kitchen.
 Cooks who deal with uncooked meat have the chance to catch food-borne illnesses.
 Additionally, cooks are at risk of breathing in and touching chemical products such as bleach and glass cleaner.
 Two other potential concerns are the risk of getting injured from the use of sharp objects, or from touching hot surfaces.
 Another possible health danger is that cooks could fall due to wet and slick floors.
+Cooking in commercial settings can also be physically and mentally stressful, often requiring fast and repetitive movements in hot, humid, loud, hazardous, and chaotic environments, as well as working odd hours, split shifts, and "clopens" (when a worker performs a closing shift one day and performs an opening shift the very next day).
+Due to the stress, cooks often use substances such as nicotine, alcohol, and other drugs to cope.